-- Formal proofs of correctness rely on a combination of functional and structural concepts. - Requirements are stated in a formal language (e.g. Mathematics) and each program statement is examined and used in a step of an inductive proof that the routine will produce the correct outcome for all possible input sequences. - The IMPRACTICAL thing here is that such proofs are very expensive and have been applied only to numerical routines or to formal proofs for crucial software such as system's security kernel or portions of compilers. - Each approach leads to the conclusion that complete testing, in the sense of a proof is neither theoretically nor practically possible. - IMPORTANCE OF BUGS: The importance of bugs depends on frequency, correction cost, installation cost, and consequences. - Frequency: How often does that kind of bug occur?
-Pay more attention to the more frequent bug types. - Correction Cost: What does it cost to correct the bug after it is found?
+- Formal proofs of correctness rely on a combination of functional and structural - Requirement are street in a formal language (e.g. Mathematics) and each program statement is examined and used in a step of an inductive proof that the routine will produce the correct outcome for all possible input sequences. - The IMPRACTICAL thing here is that such proofs are very expensive and have been applied only to numerical routines or to formal proofs for crucial software such as system's security kernel or portions of compilers.

+- O Each approach leads to the conclusion that complete testing, in the sense of a proof is neither theoretically nor practically possible. - IMPORTANCE OF BUGS: The importance of bugs depends on frequency, correction cost, installation cost, and consequences. - O Frequency: How often does that kind of bug occur?
+Pay more attention to the more in open by stress. - Correction Cost: What does it cost to correct the bug after it is found?
 The cost is the sum of 2 factors: (1) the cost of discovery (2) the cost of correction.
-These costs go up dramatically later in the development cycle when the bug is discovered.
-Correction cost also depends on system size. - Installation Cost: Installation cost depends on the number of installations: small for a single user program but more for distributed systems.
-Fixing one bug and distributing the fix could exceed the entire system's development cost. - Consequences: What are the consequences of the bug?
-Bug consequences can range from mild to catastrophic.
+These costs go up dramatically later in the levelopment cycle when the bug is discovered.
+Correction cost also depends on system size.

+O installation Cost: Installation cost depends on the atomber of installations: small for a single user program but more for distributed systems.
+Fixing one bug and distributing the fix could be entire system's development cost.

+Consequences: What are the consequences of the bug2 Bug consequences can range from mild to catastrophic.